caraya/xml-workflow/markdown-source/html-to-pdf-part1-xslt.md

 ## Metadata

 The Metadata section has been reworked into a new section with the title data-type.
 We set up the container section and assign title to the data-type attribute.
 We then apply all children templates.

+It is important to note that we've increased the number of children inside metadata so we'll have to be careful in making sure that we're using only one page for the title and another for the rest of the metadata if needed.

 ```xml
   <!-- Metadata -->